-The next stage involves searching for a suitable market to place your back and lay bet to make the process risk free.
+The next stage involves searching for a suitable market to place your back and lay bets to make the process risk free.

 Pro tip: Look for markets with back and lay odds that are close together.
 The closer the match, the more money you’ll make from an offer.

-You’ll now have to wait for your bets to settle.
-Once that’s happened, you’ll have access to your free bet from which you can make a guaranteed profit.
+Wait for them to settle.
+Once they’ve settled, you’ll then have access to your free bet from which you can make a guaranteed profit.

 Before you move ahead with the next step, I always advise you to ensure your free bet or bonus has been activated.
 It may take a couple of hours after your qualifying bet has settled.

 The process of using your free bet is very similar to the one above, except this time you’ll use a different setting on the matched betting calculator.